-Most properties in the unincorporated portion of Area 12 are zoned A-1 (63.9%), which permits agricultural uses and single-family residential development with a maximum density of two dwelling units per acre.
-This zoning classification preserves the rural character and open spaces that define much of the region, ensuring that agricultural activities and low-density housing remain predominant, an important aspect of maintaining the community character.
-The second most common zoning is R-1 (18.7%), which permits single-family residential development at a base density of up to seven dwelling units per acre on public sewer systems to two dwelling units per acre for traditional septic systems.
-This flexibility allows for more efficient land use and supports the region's growth while maintaining environmental standards.
+Most properties in the unincorporated Areas are zoned A-1 (refer to Figure 2.4), which permits agricultural uses and single-family residential development with a maximum density of two dwelling units per acre.
+This zoning classification preserves the rural character and open spaces that define much of the region, ensuring that agricultural activities and low-density housing remain predominant.
+The second most common zoning is R-1, which permits single-family residential development at a base density of two dwelling units per acre for traditional septic systems.